 Being prepared for common phone interview questions is a requirement if you want to stand out and land the job you want.
 With so many interviews being conducted remotely these days, being comfortable with this format is essential.

-This list of phone interview questions will help you get ready for the big day!
+This list of phone interview questions will help you prepare and get ready for the big day!

 1. Tell me about yourself.